asantos00/website/content/blog/error-handling-with-react-and-redux.md

 # Error codes format

 Pretty much all applications that are bigger than a simple exercise need to deal with errors.
-If you have an application that does HTTP requests, you know you will end up having to store your somewhere to show them to the user.
+If you have an application that does HTTP requests, you know you will end up having to store your HTTP errors somewhere to show them to the user.

 We will focus on the strategy we believe to be good to deal and communicate errors to the user.